heckerdavid/heckerdavid/README.md

 #  👋   Hi, I’m David!

-Currently studying software development at CodeFellows.
+A curious software developer who is passionate about learning.
-My background is in chemistry and nuclear power.
+My background is in chemistry, nuclear power, and team leadership.

 ##  Languages